 Can’t wait to begin planning your trip?
 Stay here all within walking distance to these great stops.

-4. Shipshewana Flea Market
+4. Shipshewana Flea Market (Seasonal May thru Sept)

 The gallery wall must have sat on my Pinterest page several years, so I thought it was about time I go ahead and complete that project.
 I procrastinated on this one because it seemed daunting to think about.
 I was afraid of how to start, where should I place it, what to include, how many mistake holes there would be in my walls when I was done, etc. Well I finally just bit the bullet and this was my step-by-step process.

 Having recently moved (again) I had boxes of framed pictures, home décor and the like from years of collecting, buying and displaying kid pics (including those decorative pictures/crafts from Shipshewana Flea Market).
 So I just lined them up on the staircase, then learned a helpful tip from this site and made a paper template for each piece I was hanging.
 Honestly, I really didn’t take much care in doing so, just taped some scrap sketch paper together and stuck them to the wall.
 Once I had those placed the way I liked, I started hanging everything.

 You can hang painted signs, craft items, mirrors, family photos and more.
 This is where the amazing vendors at the Shipshewana Flea Market really applies.
 Don't limit yourself and be creative with what you choose - and hang what you like.
 It's your home, so love it!
 I am not super picky so you may think my gallery wall has some imperfections and I would agree but you can be as meticulous in the displaying of yours as you want.
 I just used picture hanging hooks from a kit and went to town hammering away.
 I had to enlist my husband and a ladder on a couple of high places, but most of them I was able to reach as I climbed my way to the top of the staircase.
 After about 1 ½ hours I was done from start to finish and I thought that was great time.